ihedvall/utillib/README.md

 - String Functions.
 Various string manipulations that is missing in the standard C++.
 - Time and Date Functions.
 Various time and date functions

+## Documentation
+The documentation can be found on GitHub Pages: [UtilLib](https://ihedvall.github.io/utillib)

 ## Building the project